RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 ===========================================

 In this chapter, we will learn how to extract data from any source.
-Often, data cannot be obtained in a simple CSV format and we need to extract it in other ways.
+Often, data cannot be obtained in a simple CSV format, and we need to extract it in other ways.
-**Web scraping** is one of these processes that allows us to quickly and efficiently extract data from different sources.
+**Web scraping** is one of these processes that allow us to extract data from different sources quickly and efficiently.

 Below are some great articles that will help you better understand web scraping and the BeautifulSoup library.
 Make sure you read all three articles before you move on to section 6.4.